Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Two deer eating apples in the orchard

-It is also common to see deer feeding among the apple orchards close to the Gifford Homestead.
+It’s also common to see deer feeding among the apple orchards close to the Gifford Homestead so keep your eyes open.

 One deep eating apples in an orchard